BLADE-Bot/BLADE-Bot.github.io/README.md

-# BLADE: Learning Compositional Behaviors from Demonstration and Language
+# Learning Compositional Behaviors from Demonstration and Language

 ## Website License
 Templated borrowed from <a href="https://github.com/nerfies/nerfies.github.io">NeRFies</a>